Home

 Congratulations on your selling home by owner achievement!
 Are we there yet?
 Not quite.
 You and the buyer have agreed on price and terms and signed the paperwork.

-Now, you want to make sure that all goes smoothly until the moving date.
-Whether selling house by owner or through a real estate agent the steps now are basically the same.
+Now, you want to make sure that all goes smoothly until the Moving Day.
+Whether selling house by owner or through a real estate agent the final selling steps are basically the same.

 The only difference is, you should keep a slightly closer eye on the fulfillment of the contract when selling home by owner.